 It will be thick, shaggy, and hard to mix.
 If the flour absolutely won’t mix in, then add a tablespoon of water at a time to incorporate it.
 Sometimes whole grain flour is “thirstier” than white flour, so you may need a little more water, a tablespoon at a time.

-Do two “stretch and folds” sets to help build the gluten.
-Do this twice, 15 minutes apart.
+Do two sets of “stretch and folds”, 15 minutes apart.
+This helps to build the gluten.
 Watch the first video below.
 With wet hands, stretch and fold.
-Let dough rest 15 minutes covered, then repeat.
+Let the dough rest 15 minutes covered, then repeat.

 Don’t see the video?
 Allow 15-20 seconds to load it right here.
 If still not showing, check that your ad blocker is off, refresh the page, or try a different browser.

-TIP: You can’t always look at the clock; you MUST look at the dough.
-It should be slightly domed, springy, slightly jiggly like a happy, full belly, almost doubled.
-Shake the bowl look for a bit of jiggle.
+- Dough should be slightly domed, springy, somewhat jiggly like a happy, full belly, almost doubled.
+Shake the bowl and look for a happy jiggle.

-Do the poke test: Carefully poke the dough with a floured finger, 1/2 inch deep.
-If it is easy to indent, and the dough springs back, this is a good sign it has risen enough.
+- Do the poke test.
+Carefully poke the dough with a floured finger, 1/2 inch deep.
+If it is easy to indent, and the dough springs back, this is a good sign that it has risen enough.
 If the dough feels very firm and hard to indent, it probably needs to proof longer.
-If the dough doesn’t spring back, holding the indentation, or feels overly soft, liquidy or loose- it is probably over-proofed.
-Don’t toss it.
-You can still bake it but will not rise as much in the oven and will be harder to handle.
-Put it in the fridge to firm it up a bit before doing the stretch and fold.
-You may still get an OK loaf.
-Hard to tell.
+If the dough doesn’t spring back, holding the indentation, or feels overly soft, bubbly, liquidy, or loose, it is likely over-proofed ( but still bake it).

-PREPARE the SHAPING BOWl: Place a piece of parchment in a bowl.
-I like using a high-sided medium-sized bowl versus a flat or shallow bowl, to help shore up the sides.
+Prepare the shaping bowl.
+Place a piece of parchment paper in a bowl.
+I prefer using a high-sided, medium-sized bowl over a flat or shallow one to help shore up the sides.
+You can also use a banneton (scroll down).

 As you progress in your baking journey, you may want to use a Banneton (bread-proofing basket below).
-If using a Banneton, flour it well (rice flour works best here) and place any seeds on the bottom, placing dough seam-side up.
+A banneton is a ridged basket that makes pretty rings on the bread.
+If using a Banneton, use rice flour to prevent dough from sticking, and place any seeds on the bottom, placing the dough seam-side up (because you will flip it).

-I will say- if starting out, it can be a bit tricky to flip the Banneton into the hot dutch oven, and have it land centered.
-I prefer to flip it onto parchment, score, then place the parchment and dough into the hot dutch oven.
-Up to you.
+It can be a bit tricky to flip the Banneton into a hot Dutch oven and have it land centered.
+I prefer to flip it onto parchment paper, score, then place the parchment and dough into the hot Dutch oven.
+When using a piece of parchment paper in a regular bowl, there is no need to flip; simply lift the parchment and place it in the Dutch oven.
+Much easier than a banneton.

-Watch the 2nd video below for a different “stretch and shape” technique to use AFTER the dough has been proofed.
+Watch the 2nd video below for our “stretch and shape” technique to use after the dough has been proofed.
 Loosen the dough from the edges of a bowl with a wet spatula or wet plastic dough scraper, sliding it down the sides of the bowl.

 Stretch & Shape Video (Technique #2)

 As you see above, after proofing the dough overnight, it will become much looser.
 The starter has metabolized the flour overnight.
 This can be tricky to handle.
-BUT, using wet hands and learning the 2nd stretch and shape technique in the second video above, will make the wet dough much easier to handle.
+However, using wet hands and learning the second stretch and shape technique in the second video above will make the wet dough much easier to handle.
 Trust me here. 🙂

-After the second set, lift the dough into the parchment-lined bowl.
-Many sourdough recipes call for placing the dough on a work surface to shape it, creating surface tension- we are skipping this step and using this stretch and shape technique instead- just to keep it simple.
+After the second set, lift the dough into the parchment-lined bowl, seam side down.
+Many sourdough recipes call for placing the dough on a work surface to shape it, creating surface tension.
+You can do this, but this time we are skipping this step and using a stretch-and-shape technique instead, to keep it simple.

 Sprinkle the top of the dough with seeds and dust with flour or rice flour (which makes it easier to score)especially if using the banneton, get those sides sprinkled well- so it flips out without catching!